-Recovery for Family Members
+What Recovery is Available for Family Members?

 Under the statute, the surviving spouse or children may recover “the full value of the life of the decedent.”
 This includes intangible aspects of life such as enjoying time with family as well as tangible value such as money earned through employment and the value of chores performed around the house.

 It is important to note that money recovered under this provision cannot be taken by creditors to satisfy debts of the estate.
 If there is no surviving spouse or child, then the executor may bring an action to recover for the next of kin.

 In addition to the value of life claim for the family, the deceased person’s estate may also be entitled to recover damages.
 The estate is the collection of assets and debts left behind by the deceased person and is managed by a personal representative.